Q: Why are the cars so cheap? How can this be true?

-Local Councils organizations
+- Local Councils organizations

-Police Services/departments incl.
+- Police Services/departments incl.
 Sheriffs/Marshalls Dep.

-Fire & Emergency Services
+- Fire & Emergency Services

-Religious Groups & other Non-profit Organizations
+- Religious Groups & other Non-profit Organizations

-Universities & other Education Organizations
+- Universities & other Educational Organizations

-Hospitals & Ambulance Services
+- Hospitals & Ambulance Services

 Also, there are 1000s of repossessed and seized vehicles that are auctioned off at these auctions.

 Q: Are these cars in good condition?